vdbrink/vdbrink.github.io/_posts/2026-03-22-esphome-diy-CO2-sensor.md

 My favorite sensors is the Co2 sensor!

 When the level is too high you can feel tired, your start yawning and it can give you a headache.
-Also your consentration drops immediately.
+Also your concentration drops immediately.

 With active alerts to open a window you keep healthy and fresh!
 After I installed them in my home office and living room I'm aware of it now.